kindspirit/better_bind_polyfill/README.md

 # better_bind_polyfill
 Polyfill for `Function.prototype.bind()` and `Function: name`

 This polyfills `Function.prototype.bind()` in IE 5-8.
-To make this work on host objects such as `window.alert` using the following syntax:
+To make this work on host objects such as `window.alert`, use the following syntax:

     boundFunc = Function.prototype.bind.call(alert, null, "Hello world");
     boundFunc();// alerts "Hello world"